TerryWalsh123/gdxmu/README.md

      equivalent names.

 ### Notes
 Gdxmu offers workarounds to desktop problems in Libgdx.
-I have attempted to separate the gdxmu changes from the core Libgdx code as much as possible because I don't believe they will be merged with Libgdx.
+Specifically, Gdxmu currently allows for gamepad controller hotplugging/hotswapping on all desktop platforms and for window state management on Windows.
+I have attempted to separate the Gdxmu changes from the core Libgdx code as much as possible because I don't believe they will be merged with Libgdx.
 As such I can maintain them more easily.
 If the Libgdx team is satisfied that the workarounds are acceptable, then I can more closely integrate them if I am afforded a few small changes to the Libgdx controllers code.

 #### Documentation
 I will provide a link to the Libgdx discussion thread on the badlogic forum when it is available.